dawiong/angular-bootstrap-calendar/README.md

 event end times to show in the tooltips and slidedown box for the month view.

 The future work I see here, is to provide a configuration for the tooltips and cells.

+##Modifications

+###Support for Holidays

+Events of type 'holiday' will be handled differently.
+Holiday titles will display on the cells, will not be marked as event circles, and will not show on the slidebox.

+###Modified templates

+1. Tooltips Format -> `(08:00 - 09:00) - An event`
+2. Slide Box -> `An event - (08:00 - 09:00)`

 ## License